FairCMS: Cloud Media Sharing with Fair Copyright Protection: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize}
+Finally, the major contributions of this paper are summarized as follows: \begin{itemize}

-\item Aiming at the situation that the existing techniques cannot meet the security/privacy requirements of cloud media sharing, we propose two novel schemes to solve \textit{Problems 1, 2, and 3} from different emphases, which are also qualified in terms of owner-side efficiency and scalability.
-Compared with the existing {works, these two schemes} have advantages in terms of {security, WCA-free, and application flexibility.}
+\item {Aiming at the situation that the existing techniques can-not fully meet the security/privacy requirements of cloud media sharing, we propose two novel schemes, namely FairCMS-I and FairCMS-II, to solve \textit{Problems 1, 2, and 3} with different privacy/efficiency trade-offs, which are also qualified in terms of owner-side efficiency and scalability.
+Compared to existing schemes, FairCMS-I and FairCMS-II possess the advantages outlined in Table \ref{tab:comparison}.}

-\item {By delegating the re-encryption management of LUTs and media content to the cloud, this work can also be seen as an instantiation of privacy-preserving outsourcing of AFP, thus solving the problem caused by insufficient local resources of the owner in media sharing.}
+\item {By delegating the management of the media content to the cloud, FairCMS-I and FairCMS-II can also be seen as an instantiation of privacy-preserving outsourcing of AFP, thereby solving the problem caused by insufficient local resources of the owner in media sharing.}

 \end{itemize}